 A public solicitation seeking applicants to implement CMPP programs was issued on July 25, 2023.
 Please see more information and a link to the solicitation on this page, below.

 The Case Management Pilot Program (CMPP) is a federally-funded program to provide voluntary, trauma-informed, and culturally competent case management and related services to asylum seekers and other noncitizens in Immigration and Customs Enforcement (ICE) Alternatives to Detention programs.
 CMPP services include, among others: mental health services; human trafficking screening; legal orientation programs; cultural orientation programs; other services that participants identify as priorities; and departure planning and reintegration services for individuals returning to their home countries.

-CMPP is managed by a National Board chaired by the DHS Officer for Civil Rights and Civil Liberties and is comprised of nonprofits with experience providing and evaluating case management programs for asylees and refugees.
-National Board member organizations include: Church World Service, Catholic Charities USA, and The Center for Migration Studies of New York.
+CMPP is managed by a National Board chaired by the DHS Officer for Civil Rights and Civil Liberties.
+The other National Board members are nonprofit organizations with experience providing and evaluating case management programs for asylees, refugees, immigrants, and other noncitizens.
+National Board member organizations are: Church World Service, Catholic Charities USA, and The Center for Migration Studies of New York.

 How to Apply